SommerAntje/sommerantje.github.io/contents/de/blog/deploy-nuxt-app-to-github-pages.md

 **Wrong CNAME configuration**

-At the beginning I've missed adding my apex domain to the cname configuration within the deployment action and creating a CNAME file in my directory contaning my subdomain.
+At the beginning I've missed adding my apex domain to the cname configuration within the deployment action.

 That caused a deletation of my custom domain entry within the GitHub pages settings with the consequence that each time a deployment action has been executed my domain entry appears to be empty and therefore my User page site down.